-When it comes to pricing, shared hosting is a quite economical option and a great choice for newbies who want to enter into the world wide web without breaking the bank.
+When it comes to pricing, shared hosting is quite economical option and a great choice for newbies who want to enter into the world wide web without breaking the bank.

 Shared hosting lets you avoid the expenses associated with maintaining a server independently as you share server space with hundreds of other websites.

-So, if you are running a website with standard functionality, resources provided by a shared hosting will be adequate.
+So, if you are running a website with standard functionality, resources provided by shared hosting will be adequate.

 Though VPS hosting is much more expensive than shared hosting, it offers you more premium features and support.
-If you are looking for a hosting service that can take your online business to the next level and improve your website’s performance to a great extent, VPS hosting will give you better performance option than shared hosting.
+If you are looking for a hosting service that can take your online business to the next level and improve your website’s performance to a great extent, VPS hosting will give you a better performance option than shared hosting.

 Security is essential for any website, no matter whether it is a basic blog or an e-Commerce website.
 Lack of security can cause great loss to revenue.
-And for that reason, it is important that you pick web hosting service that doesn’t compromise on security.
+And for that reason, it is important that you pick a web hosting service that doesn’t compromise on security.

 Though shared hosting is safe, you will need to be beware of security breaches that often occur when you share your server with multiple users.
 Nowadays, there are many shared hosting providers that promise to offer a robust security environment.
 However, saying that you will get 100% security will be unfair.

 With VPS hosting, you can rest assured that your website will stay safe from a wide range of security exploits.

 Today, users have no patience for sites with poor performance.
 Therefore, it is necessary that you don’t compromise on performance when choosing a web hosting option.
 Let’s compare both hosting services in terms of performance.